Experience this unique conference for early childhood educators!

 - A Research Poster Session—offers opportunities to learn about cutting-edge research in the field of early childhood education by visiting the poster displays and speaking with researchers.

-- A Spotlight Forum—to network and exchange ideas with individuals and organizations showcasing effective approaches to professional development, high-quality programs, and new research.
+- Networking opportunities—exchange ideas with individuals and organizations showcasing effective approaches to professional development, high-quality programs, and new research.

 - Exhibits and NAEYC Shop—featuring books, training materials, and other professional development resources.